 Dr. Chase's Third, Last and Complete Receipt Book (1891)

 Here's an easy dessert idea.
-A plain Strawberry Shortcake recipe becomes Strawberry Shortcake Supreme simply by adding halves of canned pears and fancy cookies to the top decoration.
+A plain old fashioned Strawberry Shortcake recipe becomes Strawberry Shortcake Supreme by adding halves of canned pears and fancy cookies to the top for decoration.

 Strawberries taste best when they're freshly picked, but if you cannot obtain fresh berries, frozen or preserved berries can be used in a pinch.
 Enjoy one of these vintage shortcakes today.